 \begin{theorem} For each $10\leq n\leq 260$ which is divisible by $5$, there exists a square-tiled surface of genus four with a single conical singularity tiled by $n$ squares whose Kontsevich--Zorich monodromy is arithmetic. \end{theorem}

-The proof of these results occupy the remainder of this article.
+\textbf{Structure of this article}.
+The proof of these results occupy the remainder of this text.
 More concretely, we quickly review in Section \ref{s.preliminaries} the aspects of the theory of square-tiled surfaces entering into the statements of Theorems \ref{t.A} and \ref{t.B}, and the relevant strategy towards the arithmeticity of subgroups of symplectic matrices.
-After that, in Section \ref{s.H4odd}, we prove two results, namely Theorems \ref{t.H4odd-families1to6} and \ref{t.H4odd-family7}, yielding a precise version of Theorem \ref{t.A} in the context of the so-called odd component of $\mathcal{H}(4)$.
+After that, in Section \ref{s.H4odd}, we prove Theorem \ref{t.H4odd-families1to6}, yielding a precise version of Theorem \ref{t.A} in the context of the so-called odd component of $\mathcal{H}(4)$.
 Subsequently, we complete in Section \ref{s.H4hyp} the discussion of Theorem \ref{t.A} by showing a statement, namely Theorem \ref{t.H4hyp-family1}, giving a precise version of Theorem \ref{t.A} in the context of the so-called hyperelliptic component of $\mathcal{H}(4)$.
 Next, we establish Theorem \ref{t.B} in Section \ref{s.H6}.
-Once the main result are proved, we include in Section \ref{s.computationals} some numerical experiments about the indices of the KZ monodromies (in the integral lattices in their Zariski closures) of some square-tiled surfaces in genus two and we describe two curious examples in genera three and four: in particular, concerning the genus two case, the list of such indices seems to take only two values ($1$ or $3$) for square-tiled surfaces in $\mathcal{H}(2)$, while many values (including $1$, $3$, $4$, $6$, $12$, $24$) seem to be taken for square-tiled surfaces in $\mathcal{H}(1,1)$.
-Finally, we complete the article with two appendices: in Appendix \ref{a.examplePrym}, we briefly compute the KZ monodromy of a square-tiled surface of genus three in the Prym locus (but unfortunately we are not able to infer whether arithmeticity or thinness should be typically expected in this special locus of $\mathcal{H}^{odd}(4)$), and in Appendix \ref{a.ArithmShadVee}, we explain the result of M\"oller that the KZ monodromy of any square-tiled surface of genus 2 is always arithmetic.
+Once the main results are proved, we include in Section \ref{s.computationals} some numerical experiments about the indices of the Kontsevich--Zorich monodromies (in the integral lattices in their Zariski closures) of some square-tiled surfaces in genus two and we describe two curious examples in genera three and four: In particular, concerning the genus two case, the list of such indices seems to take only two values ($1$ or $3$) for square-tiled surfaces in $\mathcal{H}(2)$, while many values (including $1$, $3$, $4$, $6$, $12$, $24$) seem to be taken for square-tiled surfaces in $\mathcal{H}(1,1)$.
+Finally, we complete the article with two appendices: in Appendix \ref{a.examplePrym}, we briefly compute the Kontsevich--Zorich monodromy of a square-tiled surface of genus three in the Prym locus (but unfortunately we are not able to infer whether arithmeticity or thinness should be typically expected in this special locus of $\mathcal{H}^{odd}(4)$), and in Appendix \ref{a.ArithmShadVee}, we explain the result of M\"oller that the Kontsevich--Zorich monodromy of any square-tiled surface of genus two is always arithmetic.

 \textbf{Acknowledgments}